After install, log in as user with Admin privileges and Run updates.

 Disable the test signal once audio setup is working.
 Enable Audio In Source, if necessary.

-Pulse is the default and recommended audio to use with OBPlayer.
+Pulse is the default and recommended audio system to use with OBPlayer.
 When audio mode settings are changed, Reboot.
 Once rebooted, audio slider controls will be present in the dashboard under PULSE to set input and output levels.

 On the Outputs Tab, set audio output mode to PULSE.
 Disable the Test Signal From Sources__Tab enable the __Audio In Source setting audio mode to PULSE.